RomayLala/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 This function frees a dlistint_t list.
 This function returns the nth node of a dlistint_t linked list.
 This function  returns the sum of all the data (n) of a dlistint_t linked list.
+This function  inserts a new node at a given position.